Complete Streets

 -

 Complete Streets are streets for everyone.
 They are accessible to pedestrians, bicyclists, motorists and public transportation.
-The National Complete Streets Coalition is a leading advocate for the adoption of Complete Street principles.
+The National Complete Streets Coalition is a leading advocate for the adoption of Complete Streets principles.

 The California Department of Transportation (Caltrans) promotes Complete Streets by incorporating the principles into street and highway developments.
 In addition to promoting safety and easy access for multiple modes of transportation, Caltrans actively incorporates land use and local community needs into their Complete Streets program.